echicken/lilygo-t5-clock/README.md

 ### Configuration Notes

 Get your OpenWeatherMap API key [here](https://openweathermap.org/api).

-A list of cities known to OpenWeatherMap can be found [here](https://openweathermap.org/storage/app/media/cities_list.xlsx).
-This must(?) be paired with an ISO 3166 country code as in the above example.
-It'd be trivial to allow lookup by latitude and longitude instead, so let me know if you need this feature; I won't bother for now since I don't need it.

 The NTP update interval may be unnecessarily short by default.
 Would be worth trying different values and checking the time against a known good clock.